-This module enhances your blueprint with communication and interaction structures.
+In this module, you will enhance your blueprint with communication and interaction structures.

-Identifying the 'location' of this module within the course level learning will spark the introduction of module theories being considered(community of inquiry and types of interaction).
+Identifying the 'location' of this module within the course level learning will spark the introduction of module theories being considered (community of inquiry and types of interaction).
 These frameworks will be introduced in relation to defining communication strategies and approaches to interaction, all with the intent to create and foster community in tech-enabled courses.
 Participants will engage in interactive reinforcement activities (H5P).